 - Authentication and hardening depend on the deployment environment.

-- The platform requires active system administration and maintenance.
+- The platform requires active Linux system administration and maintenance.

-- Feature parity with large commercial platforms is not guaranteed.
+- Feature parity with large commercial AI platforms is not guaranteed.

 - PDF and office-document extraction.